 There are many web publishers who are pretty cynical about this eyeball phenomenon.
 I've written about why that's not really my game over here, but that doesn't change the fact that ultimately I sell ads based on pageviews, and so even if I don't cynically pander to hate-readers, I still benefit from them reading.

-This is one more reason why hate-reading is such an epic waste of time: not only are you making yourself miserable by reading a site that makes you unhappy (as Helen Jane says, "flank-biting"), but you're actually helping the thing you hate be more successful.
+This is one more reason why hate-reading is such an epic waste of time: not only are you making yourself miserable by reading a site that makes you unhappy (as my friend Helen Jane describes it, you're "flank-biting"), but you're actually helping the thing you hate be more successful.

 My best advice for how to deal with a website you hate: